jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 	V161.

     SD_Card driver works also with software multiplier (with MSP430FR4133) added SLEEP and (SLEEP) words enabling user access to background task, see ACCEPT in forthMSP430FR.asm and see use in RC5toLCD.f

     You can type double numbers by inserting a decimal point.
     Example :   $-12 is processed as 16 bits negative number.
                 $-.12 or $-1.2 or $-12. are processed as 32 bits negative numbers.

-    WARNING!
-XON/XOFF no longer works with new Prolific driver v3.8.12.0 (03/03/2017)...
-             Waiting next update, get /prog previous PL2303_Prolific_DriverInstaller_v1160.exe (or .zip).

 	FAST FORTH V160, major version.

-    Accept SD_Card from 64 MB (FAT16) up to 64 GB (FAT32), excepted MSP-EXP430FR4133.
+    Accept SD_Card from 64 MB (FAT16) up to 64 GB (FAT32).
     Note that Windows 10 no longer offers the FAT32 format for the highest sizes of SD_CARD memory.
     So you must use an alternative to do, for example: https://www.partitionwizard.com.

     in SD_TOOLS the word SECT_D (dump sector) use a 32 bits number. added the word CLUST_D (dump first sector of a cluster).
                 Usage (notice the point): number.
 CLUST_D

     PREVIOUS versions